-Ibid..
+20 Ibid..

-Khalaf, Samir.
+21 Khalaf, Samir.
 Heart of Beirut.

 quarter of a square mile surrounded by gardens.
 The central core of the city was built around its historic port and mole with defenses on the landward side and two towers at the entrance of the port.
-As in most European towns before industrialization, people in Beirut lived and worked within the same area and carried on nearly all their daily routines within the same urban quarter..
+As in most European towns before industrialization, people in Beirut lived and worked within the same area and carried on nearly all their daily routines within the same urban quarter."22.
 Around the same time, a wave of migrants established their home around Beirut's river.
-In World War One after the Genocide of the Armenians by the Turks, tens of thousands fled their home and settled in a camp in Quarantina and most later moved to Borj Hammoud.
-Syriac communities arrived in this area following deportation campaigns by the Ottoman Empire in the early 1920s.
-Several waves of incoming Kurds fleeing the Turkification policy under Mustafa Kemal Ataturk and its associated violence also settled in the Quarantina.
-In 1948, an influx of Palestinian refugees settled in these camps and others around the city.
-Reports on slums often mention Arab workers -especially Syrian- in the slums prior to the war.
-Demographic pressures on the periphery of Beirut manifested in old, hastily adapted rural cottages or in new concrete structures, ill-equipped and devoid of elegance, along mostly unpaved roads.
-The shortage of municipal and public services in the periphery of Beirut facilitated the emergence of poverty and disease.
-"Not only was the spread of urbanization the result of a lack of systematic planning; it occurred at a pace that outstripped the city's ability to provide basic services, with the result that Beirut could not rapidly assimilate so many newcomers without itself being deformed."
-The economic boom in the late 1940s triggered the growth of the industry sector along the river.
-Furthermore, the building boom of the 1950s-60s and the pressure from private developers contributed to the unregulated patterns of growth around the river.
+In World War One after the Genocide of the Armenians by the Turks, tens of thousands fled their home and settled in a camp in Quarantina and most later moved to Bori Hammoud.
+Syriac communities arrived in this area following deportation campaigns by the Ottoman Empire in the early 1920s.23 Several waves of incoming Kurds fleeing the Turkification policy under Mustafa Kemal Ataturk and its associated violence also settled in the Quarantina, In 1948, an influx of Palestinian refugees settled in these camps and others around the city.
+Reports on slums often mention Arab workers -especially Syrian- in the slums prior to the war.24 Demographic pressures on the periphery of Beirut manifested in poorly constructed and nondescript buildings: "[i]mmigrants crowded together instead in old, hastily adapted rural cottages or in new concrete structures, ill-equipped and devoid of elegance, along mostly unpaved roads,"25 The shortage of municipal and public services in the periphery of Beirut facilitated the emergence of poverty and disease.
+"Not only was the spread of urbanization the result of a lack of systematic planning; it occurred at a pace that outstripped the city's ability to provide basic services, with the result that Beirut could not rapidly assimilate so many newcomers without itself being deformed."26 The economic boom in the late 1940s triggered the growth of the industry sector along the river.27 Furthermore, the building boom of the 1950s-60s and the pressure from private developers contributed to the unregulated patterns of growth around the river.
 The ring of slums abruptly grew in 1965-1970 extending from Quarantina/Nahr Beirut to the edge of the airport.
-Indeed the growing industrial sector of the 1960s was attracted by the cheap labor and located its new factories around slums inhabited by rural migrants, migrant workers and refugees, revealing the other side of this "growing affluence.
-"Slum dwellers and/udstrial developments fed on each other.
-In the 1970s, Beirut was already experiencing "overurbanization" as the degree of urbanization was beyond what would be expected from the level of industrial 22 Ibid.
+28 Indeed the growing industrial sector of the 1960s was attracted by the cheap labor and located its new factories around slums inhabited by rural migrants, migrant workers and refugees, revealing the other side of this "growing affluence."
+29 "Slum dwellers and industrial developments fed on each other,"30 In the 1970s.
+Beirut was already experiencing "overurbanization" as the degree of urbanization was beyond what would be expected from the level of industrialization.31